re2zero/dde-calendar/calendar-client/assets/dde-calendar/calendar/en_US/calendar.md

 2. Select **Edit** and the **Edit Event** dialogue will pop up.
 3. Set properties for the event under editing.
 4. Click **Save**.
-5. If it is set as an all day event or a repeated event, a prompt box will pop up for you to confirm information and then complete editing.
+5. If it is set as an all-day event or a repeated event, a prompt box will pop up for you to confirm information and then complete editing.

 During event editing, different prompt information will be displayed according to the changes of content.
 Description of icons contained in the prompt information is listed as below.